Design and Operation at Unstable Steady States

 We were members of the National Alliance for the Advancement of Biofuels and Bioproducts (NAABB) sustainability team, which concluded in April 2013.
 Our efforts focused primarily upon the simulation of algae-oil transesterification processes.
 We collaborated with Albemarle-Catilin and took kinetic measurements of their T-300, solid-base catalyst.
 Using the collected data, we were able to build and simulate a complete transesterification process (including a glycerolysis pre-treatment section) using ASPEN PLUS.
 We carried out sizing and costing of the process equipment, which was used to conduct profitability analyses and optimizations.

 During our work with NAABB, the need for further development of the algae oil extraction and transesterification processes was evident.
-In recent years, we have been focusing on the intensification of these processes using CO2, first using sonically-driven microbubbles to fracture the algae cell walls, followed by supercritical transesterification to renewable biodiesel.
-At low temperatures (below 100°C), we have been developing processes to recover omega-3 fatty acids (EPA and DHA), for nutraceuticals and food supplements.
+In recent years, we have been focusing on the intensification of these processes using CO2 for both the extraction and recovery of bioproducts from algae.
+In collaboration with the Soft Materials Research and Technology (SMART) Group at Penn, we have used sonically driven microbubbles to fracture the algae cell walls in a low temperature and solventless environment using techniques in Very Large-Scale Microfluidic Integration (VLSMI).
+After lysis, we have pursued the avenue of froth flotation for recovery of bioproducts.
+Hydrophobic oils and other products will attach to microbubbles to lower free energy and be carried to the top of the solution where they can be easily recovered.
+Algae oil is recovered to be converted into biofuel, but other products that can be recovered at low temperatures (below 100°C), are omega-3 fatty acids (EPA and DHA), which are used in nutraceuticals and food supplements.
 These high-value bioproducts yield revenues to reduce sharply the cost of biodiesel fuel.
-Most recently, we have been perfecting experimentally microbubble processes to lyse cell walls permitting the extraction of high-value bioproducts such as PHA (polyhydroxyalkanoates) from cyanobacteria (i.e., blue-green algae) for biodegradable plastics.
+Most recently, we have been perfecting experimental microbubble processes to lyse cell walls permitting the extraction of high-value bioproducts such as PHA (polyhydroxyalkanoates) from cyanobacteria (i.e., blue-green algae) for biodegradable plastics.
 For scale-up, we are creating small pilot-plants to measure extraction efficiencies and energy requirements.
+Additionally, we have built a bioreactor that is used in growing various strains of algae for experiments in both lysis and product recovery.